ExoOnix/OnixConnect/README.md

 </a>
 </div>

+## Warning
+This project is not complete and is not in a usable state as of roght now.

 ## Overview
 Dev Connector App is a social media platform designed specifically for developers.
 It provides a space where developers can connect with each other, share their work, collaborate on projects, and explore new opportunities.
 This platform aims to foster a vibrant and supportive community for developers to network, learn, and grow together.